risboo6909/librarian/README.md

 # librarian
 Programming languages libraries indexer written in Rust

-All libraries are stored in JSON format and have following strcuture:
+All libraries are stored in JSON format and have following structure:

 {